datacommonsorg/docsite/api/rest/v1/property_values.md

 # /v1/property/values

-Get the values of a [property](/glossary.html#property) for a specific entity.
+Get the values of a [property](/glossary.html#property) for a specific node.

 Data Commons represents properties as labels of directed edges between nodes, where the successor node is a value of the property.
-Thus, this endpoint returns nodes connected to the queried entity via the property queried.
+Thus, this endpoint returns nodes connected to the queried node via the property queried.

 _Note: If you want to query values for the property `containedInPlace`, consider using [/v1/property/values/linked](/api/rest/v1/property/values/linked)